Making the most of Florida’s back-to-school sales tax holiday

-The Florida Legislature and governor approved a back-to-school sales tax holiday on certain books, clothing and school supplies.
-Beginning at 12:01 a.m. on August 13 and running through midnight on August 15, consumers can purchase certain books, clothing, wallets or bags having a sales price of $50 or less and certain school supplies having a sales price of $10 or less without paying sales tax on the items.
-Florida’s Department of Revenue offers a detailed list of items that do and do not qualify for the tax exemption.
+The Florida Legislature and governor approved a back-to-school sales tax holiday on certain clothing and school supplies.
+Beginning at 12:01 a.m. on Friday, Aug.
+12 and running through midnight on Sunday, Aug.
+14, consumers can purchase certain clothing with a sales price of $75 or less and school supplies having a sales price of $15 or less without paying sales tax on the items.
+Florida’s Department of Revenue offers a detailed list of items that do and do not qualify for the tax exemption

 To help consumers make the most of the sales tax holiday, your BBB offers the following tips:

 - Plan ahead.
 Set a realistic budget and stick to it.
-And make a list of the items you need to purchase to avoid buying on impulse.
+Make a list of the items you need to purchase to avoid buying on impulse.
 Be sure to check with your child’s school for a list of required supplies to avoid return trips.

 - Comparison shop, carefully.
 Tax holiday “sales” and promotions may not be the bargains they appear to be.
 Make sure you’re comparing “apples to apples” when looking at sales and promotions.